| |

 required courses.
 The transcript(s) sent to you must remain in the sealed

-envelope.
 It would be helpful for you to request an additional unofficial

 copy in a separate envelope for your records to ensure that your degree and